History of Leeds United F.C.: 2017–2023, the Radrizzani era, return to the Premier League

 It was Leeds' first play-off campaign since they regained promotion back to the EFL Championship.
 Leeds had several key players out injured for the playoff campaign and proceeded to lose 4–3 on aggregate to 6th placed Derby County in the play-off semi finals, having won 1–0 away at Pride Park in the first leg, before losing the return home leg 4–2 including playing with 10 men after a red card to Gaetano Berardi to consign the club to another season in the Championship.

 In the 2019–20 season, Leeds finally ended their 16-year spell without Premier League football.
 On 17 July, West Brom failed to defeat Huddersfield Town, which guaranteed promotion from the Championship to the Premier League for the Whites.

 Leeds won the league, having finished the season ten points clear of second-placed West Bromwich Albion.

-Leeds' first season back in the Premier League produced a top half finish, their points tally was the most by a newly promoted side since Ipswich Town in the 2000–2001 season.
+The club’s first season back in the Premier League produced a top half finish, their points tally was the most by a newly promoted side since Ipswich Town two decades earlier.
 However, the following season was not as successful and following a series of poor results, Bielsa was sacked by the club in February 2022.
 Jesse Marsch was appointed as Bielsa's replacement, and he successfully led the club to avoid relegation on the final day of the season, following a 2–1 win over Brentford at the Brentford Community Stadium.
 Marsch was sacked by the club in February 2023, following their 1–0 defeat to Nottingham Forest at the City Ground.

 Former Watford manager Javi Gracia was appointed as Marsch's replacement in February 2023.
+Gracia was sacked in May 2023, having won just three of his twelve games in charge, he was replaced by Sam Allardyce as the club aimed to avoid relegation for the second successive season, but he was unable to prevent relegation as Leeds dropped back into the Championship on the final day of the season.